chenx/Reading/CSS/reflow_and_redraw.md

 -  [Understanding Reflow and Repaint in the browser](https://dev.to/gopal1996/understanding-reflow-and-repaint-in-the-browser-1jbg)
 -  [What are Reflow and Repaint?
 How to optimize?](https://www.explainthis.io/en/swe/repaint-and-reflow)

-#### Browser Rendering Process
+### Appendix Browser Rendering Process

 1. Parsing HTML and Style Calculation: parses HTML into DOM, parses CSS into CSSOM, and merges DOM and CSSOM into render tree.

 - DOM - Document Object Model
 - CSSOM - CSS Object Model

-1. Layout
+2. Layout

-browser also needs to calculate the size and position of each node on the screen.
+- browser also needs to calculate the size and position of each node on the screen.
 This process is called layout and produces a layout tree.

-1. Painting
+3. Painting

-1. Compositing
+4. Compositing

-Compositing is a technique of dividing the page into layers (layers), and this technique will be executed on a separate thread called compositor thread.
+- Compositing is a technique of dividing the page into layers (layers), and this technique will be executed on a separate thread called compositor thread.
 After this process is completed, a layer tree will be generated, and finally rendered to the screen.